 Five & Dime 5K/10K Road Race

-This year, the Five and Dime will be offered as two separate events, on the same day.
-You can register for one event, or take on the Five/Dime Challenge and complete both events, back to back!
+Once again, the Five and Dime will be offered as two separate events, on the same day.
+You can register for one event, or take on the Five & Dime Challenge and complete both events, back to back!

 The Five and Dime is a chip-timed event, as part of the NLAA Road Running Series.
 This event is open to runners of all abilities, bearing in mind some of our time limits to accommodate road closures and logistics.